Reggie Sanders: Cincinnati Reds (1991–1998)

+Five teams in five years (1999–2003)

 In his one season with San Diego, he batted .285 in 133 games while having 26 home runs and 72 RBIs.
 On December 22, 1999, he was traded (alongside Wally Joyner and Quilvio Veras) to the Atlanta Braves for Bret Boone, Ryan Klesko and Jason Shiell.
 Sanders would play as a free agent for five different teams in the next five seasons.
 With Atlanta in 2000, he batted .232 in 103 games while playing mostly in left field but got to return to the postseason; in the NLDS, he went 0-for-9 with two walks as the Braves lost.
 With Arizona in 2001, he played 126 games and batted .263 with 90 RBIs and a career-high 33 home runs to go with 14 stolen bases as the Diamondbacks made a run to the World Series.
 Sanders got his first postseason home run in six years when he broke a scoreless tie in Game 5 of the NLDS versus St. Louis.
 It was his only RBI of that series, but Arizona won the game 2–1 to move on to the NLCS.
 Facing Atlanta, Sanders batted .118 while playing in right field, but Arizona won in five games anyway.
 In the 2001 World Series versus the New York Yankees, Sanders played the first six games in right field and batted .304 but stole just one base with one RBI.
 He didn't play in Game 7 due to being benched by manager Bob Brenly but Arizona won to give Sanders a World Series ring.

+With San Francisco in 2002, he played 140 games and batted .250 while hitting 23 home runs with 18 stolen bases.
+He played in each of the 16 postseason games for the Giants in that year, which included the 2002 World Series.
+He hit a home run in both Game 1 and Game 2 of the series, but the Giants lost the series in seven games; Sanders had seven RBIs in the postseason, albeit with all but one being in the World Series.
+With Pittsburgh in 2003, he batted .285 while having 31 home runs and 15 stolen bases.
+On August 20, 2003, Sanders became one of a select group in MLB history to hit two home runs in an inning, doing so against the St. Louis Cardinals in the top of the 5th inning.
+He was only the third Pirates player to accomplish the feat.
+Sanders' first home run of the inning came as the third in a back-to-back-to-back string for the Pirates; the second was a grand slam.